denevell/Natch/README.md

 * Thread from post tests
 * Threads list
 * Pust ids test
-* Return thread id in move post to new thread
+--
 * Go back to test thread title in single post
 * Html escape on listing threads
 * And listing subject and tags on listing posts
 * Edit thread success
 * Edit thread 403
+--
+* Return thread id in move post to new thread
+* Should probably return post id in add post
+* Return thread id in add thread

 ## Later